JacksonAllan/CC/README.md

     return 1;
   }

-  // Regular look-up using a CC string. str( char ) our_str_lookup_key;
+  // Regular lookup using a CC string. str( char ) our_str_lookup_key;
   init( &our_str_lookup_key );
   if( !push_fmt( &our_str_lookup_key, "Japan" ) )